shultays/crawler/README.md

 Creates a group of creates (2-4) that has same stats and levels as other creatures in this level.
 * Take control of a unit

 Takes control of the unit under your cursor.
 You can cast skills more efficiently or lure the adventurer if you want.
+You use numpad to move creature around or cast skills.
+Bumping adventurer (or other enemies such as butterflies) attacks it.
+After the creature finishes your command it pauses again.
+Unpausing game releases control.

 There is a vision limitation while creating creatures.
 You can't create creatures visible to player or other creatures.